 - Services in the Knowledge Society

 In addition to the enhanced flexibility of online courses, the program allows individuals to further their studies by specializing in a specific area of library and information science.
 Specializations include:

 - Reference Sources & Services

-- Cataloging Classification
+- Cataloging and Classification

 - Library Management

-The program requires 40 semester hours and applies a synchronous format, which features Web-Based Information Science Education (WISE).
-This technology allows for a seamless and interactive connection between colleges, students and the faculty.
-This MIS program features a strong curriculum and offered several courses, including:
+The program requires 40 semester hours delivered in a flexible synchronous format featuring Web-Based Information Science Education (WISE).
+This technology allows for a seamless and interactive connection between colleges, students, and the faculty.
+This MIS program features a strong curriculum with unique course offerings that include:

 - Information Organization and Access